 Damp clothes or fabrics can easily be infested with mold if they’re not dried in time.
 If you’re in this situation, there’s hope!
 You can still save your moldy garments if the mold has only left a few spots.
-Here are a few general tips to remove mold from clothes and fabric.
+Here are a few general tips for how to remove mold from clothes and fabric.

-Read the labels.
 Follow the manufacturer’s instructions about the suggested water temperature for washing and how the clothing items should be dried.

-Scrub off the mold stain.
 Apply a mold stain remover, such as household soap, white vinegar or bleach, and use a toothbrush to brush off the surface mold.
 Be gentle and try not to damage the fabric in the process.

-Pre-soak the fabric.
 Since mold stains are hard to remove, you should also pre-soak your stained garment before washing it.
 Saturate it for one hour in a commercial pre-soak product or in a bucket of water with one cup of white vinegar.

-Wash your clothes in hot water.
 Besides being effective at removing bacteria and allergens, hot water also kills mold spores better.
 Of course, don’t surpass the maximum recommended water temperature to wash your clothing.
 If you have materials that can’t be washed, take them to the dry cleaner.